Blue Paddle Pilsner - New Belgium Brewing

 More User Reviews:

-Smells of mildly crisp grainy pale malt, dry lemon, metallic earthy, grassy ,leafy hops.
-Taste is lightk funky leafy, grassy hops, gritty pale malt, a touch of crispy cracker, stale lemon, and a stony flintiness.
+It smells of mildly crisp and grainy pale malt, dry lemon, and somewhat metallic earthy, grassy, and leafy hops.
+The taste is lightly funky leafy and grassy hops, gritty pale malt, a touch of crispy cracker, stale lemon, and a stony flintiness.

-The carboantion is a bit tight, but mostly wanly frothy, the body medium light in weight, a bit edgy in its smoothness.
-It finishes on the dry side, lightly zingy from the obvious noble hops.
+The carbonation is a bit tight at times, but mostly just wanly frothy, the body medium-light in weight, and a bit edgy in its smoothness.
+It finishes on the dry side, still kind of zingy from the obvious noble hops.

-An adequate old-school pils, a bit soft around the edges, yet more or less drinkable, and duly thirst-quenching.
+An adequate and capable old-school pilsener, a bit soft around the edges, yet more or less drinkable, and duly thirst-quenching.
 A pleasant start to this cornucopia of a beer experience I have ahead of me this evening.

 Serving type: on-tap